JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    chains embed child func names, and any cache carried across the re-elaboration boundary may reference since-renamed entities (the class of bug behind the shared-wireguard GHDL "unit not found" failure).
-Then `SYN.DO_SEEDED_CONFIRM_OR_SWEEP` runs **one** full-design synthesis: timing met (the expected case — only FIFO/counter widths changed) means done, and the `.latency` values the design consumed provably equal the stage counts built — pinning makes cross-pass latency drift impossible by construction.
+Then `SYN.DO_SEEDED_CONFIRM_OR_SWEEP` runs **one** full-design synthesis.
+The loop stops only when the post-confirmation harvest **equals** the values this pass's Python consumed — meeting timing alone is not sufficient: realizing the seeded fractional slices hierarchically (e.g. into pipelined built-in div/mult entities with their own stage granularity) can change an instance's total latency even on a passing confirmation, and exiting then would build VHDL whose actual depth contradicts every `.latency`-derived constant baked into it (and desync the native simulator's latency emulation).
+When the totals change, the loop simply re-elaborates with the fresh numbers (an extra pass, typically converging immediately since the per-instance slices are already in place); on exit the `.latency` values the design consumed provably equal the stage counts built.
 The confirmation is guaranteed to be a REAL synthesis, not a cached-log
    replay: timing hashes (`RECURSIVE_GET_IO_REGS_AND_NO_SUBMODULE_SLICES`) record each child's func name alongside its subtree, so a design whose